Have you ever wondered why you can no longer remain anonymous?

 “You might not care if a busy bureaucrat or an internet business has access to those gossipy emails,” Swire adds.
 “But you would care if your boss sees them instead.”

 A massive shift in society will have to happen.
-It will need governments, advertisers, and tech companies worldwide to agree on a basic code of ethics.
-Because It’s not just about customers choosing digital services.
+Governments, advertisers, and tech companies worldwide must agree on a basic code of ethics because It’s not just about customers choosing digital services.
 It’s also about people opting out of their public-facing identities for some time.

 “We all need a private zone where we can keep our deepest dreams and worst fantasies hidden.
-It allows us to grow as individuals, to try out different thoughts and different sides of ourselves,” Swire explains.
+It allows us to grow as individuals and try out different thoughts and sides of ourselves,” Swire explains.
 “That isn’t going to alter due to the internet.”